In this blog post, I will share how to copy properties from a DTO object to an Entity object and then back from an Entity object to a DTO object.

 where:

-And this is it!
-A very simple and very convenient way of copying properties from one bean to another.
+And that’s it!
+A very simple and convenient way to copy properties between beans.
+You can also use ModelMapper to copy properties from one object to another.

 BeanUtils – Ignore Certain Properties

-When copying properties from an Entity object to a DTO object, sometimes, you might want to ignore certain properties.
-You can do it by using the following command:
+When copying properties from an Entity object to a DTO object, there may be situations where you need to exclude specific properties.
+You can do this by using the following command:

 BeanUtils.copyProperties(sourceObj, targetObj, "propertyToIgnoreA", "propertyToIgnoreB", "propertyToIgnoreC");